Jvlsc/FullStack-Course/part0/exercise06.md

     Note right of browser: The user writes "Hi SPA! :)" into the text field and clicks the `Save` button.

-    Note right of browser: The new note is rendered in the page.
+    Note right of browser: The new note is created and rendered in the page.

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa | payload: {"content":"Hi SPA! :)","date":"2025...}
     activate server